understanding-the-connected-home/book/approaches.md

 # Approaches

+## DONE

-_Over the last year we experimented with various ways of exploring the questions surroundings the connected home._
+Over the last year, we've experimented with various ways of exploring the questions surrounding the connected home.

-## WRITTEN by p
-## PROOFED?

-There are many way of exploring the manyfold questions surrounding the connected home.
-It's a great opportunity to experiment with applying a wide range of formats and research methods.
-Over the last year we have tried a few of them and are happy to share these experiences:
+We're trying out a wide range of formats and research methods and are happy to share our experiences with them so far, as well as learn about new approaches.

 Content sprints are a great way to do a first quick collaborative deep-dive into a topic as complex as connected homes.

-Designing speculative prototypes is a worthwhile way to make complex, abstract issues more graspable, and an exhibition can provide helpful deadlines.
+Designing speculative prototypes is a worthwhile way to make complex, abstract issues more graspable, and an exhibition can provide helpful deadlines and a platform for sharing these ideas with the public.

-We hope that this can be useful to others in their own investigations.
-In the meantime, we will keep experimenting with these and other formats.
+We hope that this can be useful to others in their own investigations, and we'll certainly keep experimenting with these and other formats.